stonkol/wallah/README.md

 - [ ] ANSI 16/256 support
 - [ ] True Color (HEX) support
 - [ ] Adaptive Colors (specify color options for light and dark mode)
+- [ ] Apply color themes - [ghostty](/Applications/Ghostty.app/Contents/Resources/ghostty/themes/GitLab-Dark) have a big collection
+    - e.g: Catppuccin for the ANSI 16 colors
+    - `wallah red -t catppuccin` it will apply the red of Catppuccin
+    - also can set the default theme: `wallah --set-theme catppuccin`
 - [ ] Gradient support (user input 2 to 3 colors and the direction)
 - [ ] Adaptive Gradient support